Alex Tagliani: Sports cars

 Tagliani has competed in sports cars since the mid-2000s.
 He finished 59th in GRAND-AM Rolex Sports Car Series GT class points in 2007, with a best finish of 13th at Autodromo Hermanos Rodriguez in Mexico City.
 In 2013, he drove driving a Ferrari GRAND-AM GT in the Rolex Sports Car Series.
 Later, Rocketsports Racing announced that it had signed Tagliani for the full 2014 United SportsCar Championship season to drive an Oreca FLM09.

 Personal life

 Tagliani has severe food allergies and suffered several episodes of anaphylaxis.
 He has promoted public awareness through the Food Allergy Canada and personal sponsor Pfizer.

-He is also an advocate for young Go-Karting talent and the Go-Karting hobby across the world, from Briggs to Shifters to KZ.
-This is seen in some of his businesses and initiatives, such as "Tag E-Karting and Amusement" located in Sainte-Thérèse, Quebec.
+Tagliani is also an advocate for young go-karting talent and the go-karting hobby around the world, from Briggs to Shifters to KZ.
+This is reflected in some of his businesses and initiatives, such as Tag E-Karting and Amusement located in Sainte-Thérèse, Quebec.

-In 2023, he talked in depth regarding his NASCAR Pinty's Career, and some great lifetime memories of his in downtown Saskatoon, and area, over the years.
-He won in Saskatoon for the first time in 2022, and at the Honda Indy Toronto, at the World-Famous Toronto Exhibition Grounds, as recently as 2023.
-He is one of the greatest assets to Canadian Motorsports and its rich history.
+In 2023, Tagliani discussed his career in the NASCAR Pinty's Series, including experiences racing in Saskatoon and other Canadian venues.
+He recorded his first victory in Saskatoon in 2022 andlater won at Honda Indy Toronto in 2023, held at Exhibition place in Toronto.